material-components/material-components-web/packages/mdc-theme/README.md

 ## Usage

-### Themeing
+### Change theme colors

-MDC Theme mixins use CSS custom properties for browsers that support it, with a fallback to a pre-processed static color if they don't.
-This enables runtime theming if CSS properties are available.
+MDC Theme makes it easy to develop your brand colors.
+You can simply override the default theme color by through Sass variable or CSS custom properties.
+In the latter case, it enables runtime theming.

-To set the theme colors for your application, simply define the three theme color variables before importing `mdc-theme` or any MDC-Web components that rely on it:
+> **A note for Sass variables**, you need to define the three theme color variables before importing mdc-theme
+> or any MDC-Web components that rely on it, like following:

 ```scss
 $mdc-theme-primary: #9c27b0;